 Cold Weather and Your Dog Doors

-Check Your Flaps
+- How to Check Your Flaps

 Older flaps can still be physically intact, but they may be not sealing properly.
 This even goes for "all-weather dog doors" and "extreme weather pet doors."
 Always check to see if there are gaps forming at the edges.
 This means that cold air is going to come into your house.
 Any light you see coming through the sides of the flap is going to translate to heat leaving your house.

 Does your Insulation or Weather Stripping Need Replacing?